JacquesLucke/animation_nodes_manual/README.md

 Check it out!
 It's an awesome Blender add-on to easily animate about everything with a node based setup!

+Also check [Animation Nodes Showreel 2015](https://www.youtube.com/watch?v=hnlUhlkxQZU) to see what can be done by using it.

 You can find the official **Animation-Nodes** repository at https://github.com/JacquesLucke/animation_nodes